reagul/Jenkins-VS7-K8s/README.md

 ![alt text](https://github.com/csaroka/kubernetes-jenkins/blob/master/images/sa-kubeconfig.png)

 You might additionally enter the LB Eternal Ip into your local DNS.

+### Jenkins First time Acess and Password

+### Jenkins Slave

+You can use the supplied Jenkins slave as is but `recommend` you clone it to YOUR local repository and version/tag it before using.
+In case you want to  run custom commands inside the slave, which you might do with custom scripts being used in pilepile, then you might need to extend/custom build the avaialble slave images on Dockerhub.
+The process involves taking the slave Dockerfile and installing custom software modules and creating a new image.

+Let us configure a Kubernetes cloud inside Jenkins.

+### Kubernetes Cloud config.

+This Jenkins master will initiate slave pod creation so we are configuring a Kubernetes cloud config with our custom slave images in it.

+In this test-case we will configure a slave for Kubenretes Cloud \

+`$ docker tag jenkins/jenkins <Private Registry FQDN>/<Project>/jenkins-master:v1` \
+`$ docker push <Private Registry FQDN>/<Project>/jenkins-master:v1`

 #### (Optional) Use LoadBalancer, as opposed to a Ingress Resource
 Change the ServiceType from: